trantow/Geomathematics-MatLab-code/README.md

 <br></br>

 **`dataOnGLacier.m`**
 Code that subsets a dataset to get only the data on a specified glacier, i.e., data within some contour specifying the glacier boundary.
+All contour files found in _data_ folder.
 <br></br>

 **`landsat_show_bands.m`**